Battle of the Katzbach: Prelude

 Napoleon returned to Saxony on 23 August with the Guard, I Corps, VI Corps and I Cavalry Corps to face Schwarzenberg's Army of Bohemia.
-That same day, he formed the 100,000-strong Army of the Bober under Marshal Jacques MacDonald's and ordered him to drive Blucher to east of the Katzbach then pull back to the west bank of the Bober and assume defensive positions to protect the flank of the French armies in Saxony and near Berlin.
+That same day, he formed the 100,000-strong Army of the Bober under Marshal Jacques MacDonald and ordered him to drive Blucher to east of the Katzbach then pull back to the west bank of the Bober and assume defensive positions to protect the flank of the French armies in Saxony and near Berlin.
 MacDonald was also authorized to attack in case Blücher took the offensive.
-MacDonald did not move for 48 hours due to Marshal Michael Ney's misunderstanding of Napoleon's summon of Ney to Görlitz as referring to his entire three-division-strong III Corps.
+MacDonald did not move for 48 hours due to Marshal Michel Ney's misunderstanding of Napoleon's summon of Ney to Görlitz as referring to his entire three-division-strong III Corps.
 Late on 24 August, Ney turned over command to Joseph Souham, who spent 25 August moving his corps into MacDonald's line.
 In addition to the III Corps, MacDonald had under his command the V Corps, XI Corps and II Cavalry Corps.

 When Blücher on 24 August learned that Napoleon was no longer in direct command of the pursuers, he at 7 pm that day ordered his army to turn back and use cavalry reconnaissance to find the enemy on 25 August.
 At 11 pm on 25 August, MacDonald issued orders to move his army to the town of Jauer the next day and defeat Blücher or drive him deeper into Silesia.
 MacDonald's courier reached Souham four and one-half hours late.
 Souham then moved his corps at 11.30 am to Kroitsch rather than Liegnitz, which meant that only one division from the corps would participate in the battle.